 PSG had serious problems with hooliganism from 1985 to 2010.
 The club then took measures to combat the problem and radically changed its ticketing policy.

 "You can't expect everything to suddenly change and to host a trophy presentation at the Trocadero,'' Bernabia said on BFM television.
-"These things take time to resolve.''

 The 1-0 win at Lyon on Sunday night clinched the championship for PSG with two rounds remaining.